Research in the Department of Engineering

 The Department of Engineering is recognised nationally and internationally for its research.

-Department researchers are key players in several strategic initiatives in regional Victoria, including the Central Victorian Advanced Manufacturing initiative, and are involved in Cooperative Research Centres including SmartCrete.
+Department researchers are also key players in several strategic initiatives in regional Victoria, including the Central Victorian Advanced Manufacturing initiative, and are involved in Cooperative Research Centres including SmartCrete.

 Research areas